peace-adamu/LITA-Project-Customer-Subscription-Analysis/README.md

 ## Conclusion
-The Customer Subscription Analysis project provides comprehensive insights into subscription performance across different regions and subscription types.
-Key findings highlight the significant revenue generation by Basic subscriptions, particularly in the East region, which has achieved the highest active subscriptions with no recorded cancellations.
-Conversely, the North, South, and West regions exhibit similar active subscription numbers but suffer from higher cancellation rates.

-The analysis underscores the need to investigate the successful strategies employed in the East region and apply them to other regions to enhance overall subscription performance.
-Additionally, a detailed examination of cancellation reasons is crucial to develop targeted retention strategies.
-Promoting Basic subscriptions, optimizing offerings, and stabilizing revenue trends are recommended to bolster the company's subscription model.

-By leveraging cohort analysis and addressing identified churn periods, the company can further improve customer retention and drive sustainable growth.
-The insights and recommendations from this project offer a strategic roadmap to enhance subscription management and revenue optimization across all regions.
+The Customer Subscription Analysis project, encompassing Excel, SQL, and Power BI, has provided a comprehensive view of subscription performance.

+In the Excel phase, pivot tables revealed key insights into revenue distribution, top-performing stores, and line of business metrics.
+These foundational insights facilitated a deeper understanding of sales dynamics across different dimensions.

+Using SQL, detailed data extraction and transformation were achieved.
+SQL queries calculated active and cancelled subscriptions, aggregated revenue by subscription type and region, and performed cohort analysis to track customer behavior over time.

+Power BI brought the data to life through interactive dashboards, visualizing metrics such as active subscriptions, total subscriptions, cohort months, and cancelled subscriptions.
+Key findings included:

+Basic subscriptions generated the highest revenue.
+The East region had the highest active subscriptions with no cancellations.
+North, South, and West regions had similar active subscriptions but high cancellations.
+Identified peak churn months varied by region.
+The project revealed that the East region's practices could be a model for success in other regions.
+There is a need to develop targeted retention strategies for regions with high cancellations.
+Promoting Basic subscriptions while enhancing Premium and Standard offerings can balance revenue streams.
+Leveraging cohort analysis will help anticipate and mitigate churn, ensuring proactive customer retention.

+Overall, the integrated approach has provided actionable intelligence for optimizing subscription performance, enhancing customer retention, and maximizing revenue across all regions and subscription types.